Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 Author
 Vlad Ionut Daniel
 >
-> *I started from division by 0, and built of this philosophy.*
+> *"I started from division by 0, and built all this."*
 >
 16th of June 2025